 Another Datchet soldier, William Poole was a prisoner of war at Kut.
 He is also remembered on Datchet’s War Memorial.

-In the photograph above, of Harry during the 1884 floods, his neighbour in Horton Road, James Hale Pearce, is in a bowler hat, third from the right.
+In the photograph at the top of the page, of Harry during the 1884 floods, his neighbour in Horton Road, James Hale Pearce, is in a bowler hat, third from the right.
 James’s son, James Hale Pearce, the second, also moved to Buccleuch Road and was a near neighbour of the Widcombes.
-He also lost his son, James Hale Pearce, the third, in WWI.
+He lost his son, James Hale Pearce, the third, in WWI.
 His son was a close friend of Charles’s cousin, Arthur Widcombe, who was also killed.